 Criteria for Approval of Quota Increase

-The first step in any request will be to validate that the requestor is actually running out of space versus experiencing some other issue with their UW-Madison Box account.
+The first step in any request will be to validate that the requester is actually running out of space versus experiencing some other issue with their UW-Madison Box account.
 If the account is approaching its storage limit, we will evaluate the current size and use of the account to determine if we can approve additional quota.

 Is the request small (10-30GB) and will the total account size be less than 200GB?

 If the answer is Yes, we will approve these requests.
-However, there may be circumstances where we suggest box alternatives or ask the requestor to review a report of their Box files/folder to see if there is cleanup that could be done.
+However, there may be circumstances where we suggest box alternatives or ask the requester to review a report of their Box files/folder to see if there is cleanup that could be done.